nikhildixit27/Java/README.md

 # Java
-Part 1 of Java Programming MOOC Course offered by University of Helsinki.
+Part 1 of Java Programming  Massive open online course (MOOC) Course offered by the University of Helsinki.